dilumn/celluloid-lock-detection/README.md

 # celluloid-lock-detection

-Lock detection for managed Celluloid actors.
+> Lock detection for managed Celluloid actors.

+Detect and announce locked tasks for threaded and fibered actors.